Wildhoney/ngVideo/README.md

 ### Meta #####

-In some cases you may wish to read the meta data of a video without actually loading it.
+In some cases you may wish to read the meta data of a video **without** actually playing it.
 For example, you may wish to know the duration of a video for the playlist &ndash; just so the user knows!

 Simply wrap the `videoModel` in the `vi-meta` directive and you will have access to the video's meta data: